Demanding Justice for the People and the Rhino in KwaZulu, Natal, South Africa

 Dear Advocate Shamila Batohi,

-SUSPICIOUS RHINO POACHING AND RELATED HUMAN RIGHTS MATTERS IN KWAZULU NATAL
+SUSPICIOUS RHINO POACHING AND RELATED HUMAN RIGHTS CRIMINAL MATTERS IN KWAZULU NATAL, SOUTH AFRICA

 As a concerned South African citizen, and a supporter of conservation, I hereby, on behalf of all the signatories, formally request the urgent assistance of your esteemed office.

-Our country has undergone a tumultuous decade where many state run institutions have been compromised and have therefore, not been able to operate effectively.
+Our country has suffered through a tumultuous decade where many state run institutions have been compromised and have therefore, not been able to operate effectively.

 Most notably our crime prevention services and the prosecuting authorities have been severely compromised.

 As a result our constitutional rights have been adversely affected, many South Africans do not feel safe in our own country.

 In KwaZulu Natal, many people believe that they have not benefitted from the protection of our police services and that they cannot be assured of fair judicial process.